SEIDO-CLOUD/WebApiTemplate_branches/readme-azure2.txt

 3. Verify database seed with endpoint Guest/Info.
 You will see the overview of the local database content

-4. Use endpoint Guest/LoginUser to login as sysadmin1
-{
-  "userNameOrEmail": "sysadmin1",
-  "password": "sysadmin1"
-}

-5. Authorize using Swagger Authorize butto and paste in the encryptedToken recieved after login.
-    NOTE!!: Copy and paste the encryptedToken WITHIN the quotation, i.e. WITHOUT the first and last quotation mark "

-6. Verify connections and setup with endpoint Admin/Info.
+4. Verify connections and setup with endpoint Admin/Info.
 Output should be {
    "appEnvironment": "Production",
    "secretSource": "Azure: Tanzanite",